hironobu-s/conoha-iso/README-en.md

 ## Introduction

 You need to provide some authentication informations, which are API-Username, API-Password, Tenant-ID and Region to run conoha-iso.
 These are on the ConoHa control-panel.
-The region should be "tyo1", "tyo2", "sin1", or "sjc1".
+The region should be "tyo1", "tyo2".

+*ConoHa has "tyo3" region, which does NOT support ISO image management APIs. conoha-iso would not work on it.*

 **Via command-line arguments**